 Last school year, kids in special education, who made up just 18 percent of the total student population, were the subject of 469, or 56 percent, of all threat assessments in Albuquerque.
 Meanwhile, 80 assessments, or 9.6 percent, were conducted on African-American children, who constituted only 2.6 percent of the student body.

 In Albuquerque, threat assessments reflect national patterns of inequity that affect black students and students with disabilities.
 Federal data show these children are far more likely to be suspended, expelled, or arrested at school than their peers.

 Armenta said in an email that the district never “refers students for threat assessments based on ethnicity, ability or any other distinguishing trait.”

 But experts expressed concerns about the disproportionate representation of African-American children and special education students in Albuquerque’s threat assessment data.

-“I don’t think it's terribly hard to say there is a disparity here,” said Kristen Harper, director for policy development at Child Trends, a research institute in Bethesda, Md., referring to the overrepresentation of black students.
+“I don’t think it’s terribly hard to say there is a disparity here,” said Kristen Harper, director for policy development at Child Trends, a research institute in Bethesda, Maryland, referring to the overrepresentation of black students.
 She also pointed out that APS’s threat assessment forms list certain disabilities as reasons to consider students threatening: “The bias is present.
 It’s written.
 It’s stated.
 It’s plain.”

 “It’s dangerous for us to routinely label our children as threats, especially students with disabilities who need more attention and compassion from us, not less,” said Angela Ciolfi, executive director of the Legal Aid Justice Center, a Virginia-based legal clinic that handles education cases, among others.